cj1128/protohackers-ts/README.md

 ## 11: Pest Control

-- how to do concurrent control in NodeJS?
+- Use [p-mutex](https://github.com/sindresorhus/p-mutex) do to concurrent control